TheFUlDeep/gmod_cpu_info/README.md

-tested only on win32 gmod version
+tested only on server win32 gmod version

 Move dll file into garrysmod/lua/bin